CLEOPATRA'S FAMILY TREE

 FULL DISCLAIMER: Despite multiple references in primary sources, some historians actually doubt that Philip II was the father of Ptolemy.
 It is suggested that this is a rumor that Ptolemy started and encouraged through his lifetime.
 It had enough of an element of truth that the rumor just caught on.
 Or it could have been true.
 He rode it to be Pharaoh of Egypt either way.

 The mother of Cleopatra VII is unknown (and all her siblings except Berenike) ... at least that's what most people think:

-This might not mean what you think.
+"Illegitimate" might not mean what you think.
 Could Ptolemy XII and Cleopatra VII have been the children of concubines?
 In his book, A History of Egypt Under the Ptolemaic Dynasty, John Mahaffy makes the point that a "legitimate child" was born to a reigning king and queen.
 If the mother had stepped down from the throne but remained married, any offspring after that time would be "illegitimate" in terms of inheriting rule.
 Also, Strabo says the "eldest" is legitimate, he doesn't say the other girls weren't, but implies something about the boys.
 Infants?
 Ptolemy XIII was 4, and Ptolemy XIV was 2, and neither had any legal obstacles to gaining the throne later.
 Perhaps what he meant was that they were excluded because they were too young.

 Speaking of Ptolemy I: